Understanding our entry requirements

 Our entry requirements

-Our undergraduate degree finder lists all of the programmes we offer and the entry requirements you will need to be considered for an offer.
+Our undergraduate degree finder lists all of the degrees we offer and the entry requirements you will need to be considered for an offer.

 We list the entry requirements you will need if you are studying Scottish Highers, A Levels and the International Baccalaureate.
-We advise that you take the time to read this information carefully.
+You should take the time to read this information carefully.